Azure/Microsoft-TDSP/Docs/team-data-science-process-lifecycle-detail.md

 ## 1. Business Understanding

+###Goal

-**Goal**: The goals of this stage are:
+The goals of this stage are:

 * Clearly and explicitly specify the model target(s) as 'sharp' question(s) which is used to drive the customer engagement.
 * Clearly specifying where to find the data sources of interest.
 Define the predictive model target in this step and determine if we need to bring in ancillary data from other sources.

+###How to do it
-**How to do it**: In this stage, you work with your customer and stakeholder to understand the business problems that can be greatly enhanced with predictive analytics.
+In this stage, you work with your customer and stakeholder to understand the business problems that can be greatly enhanced with predictive analytics.
 A central objective of this step is to identify the key business variables (sales forecast or the probability of an order being fraudulent, for example) that the analysis needs to predict (also known as model targets) to satisfy these requirements.
 In this stage you also to develop an understanding of the data sources needed to address the objectives of the project from an analytical perspective.
-The steps in this stage are:
+There are two main aspects of this stage - Define Objectives and Identify data sources.

+#### 1.1 Define Objectives
 1. Understand the customer business domain, key variables by which success is defined in that space.
 Then understand what business problems are we trying to address using data science to affect those key metrics?
 2. Define the project goals with 'sharp' question(s).
 A fine description of what a sharp question is, and how you can ask it, can be found in this [article](https://blogs.technet.microsoft.com/machinelearning/2016/03/28/how-to-do-data-science/).
 As per the article, here is a very useful tip to ask a sharp question - "When choosing your question, imagine that you are approaching an oracle that can tell you anything in the universe, as long as the answer is a number or a name".
 Data science / machine learning is typically used to answer these five types of questions:
  * How much or how many? (regression)